|Nutritional Guidelines (per serving)|

 Gather the ingredients.

 Pour the gin, juice, sugar, syrup, and egg white into a cocktail shaker filled with ice.

 Shake vigorously.
 More than usual if using the egg white to ensure it is mixed thoroughly with the other ingredients.

 Garnish with a cherry.

-The choice between lemon and lime is a personal one, though lime with the really dry London dry gins and lemon with those that have a lighter juniper profile seem to pair well together.
+- The choice between lemon and lime juice is a personal one.
+Lime with the really dry gins (e.g., London dry gin) and lemon with those that have a lighter juniper profile seem to pair well together.

-An egg is often used in a Gin Fizz and some variations switch up the portion of the egg used.
-Though it is optional, an egg white Gin Fizz (sometimes called a Silver Fizz) is just a little bit better and more interesting than one made without it (which makes the drink, essentially, a Gin Rickey).
+- An egg is often used in a gin fizz and some variations switch up the portion of the egg used.
+Though it is optional, an egg white gin fizz (sometimes called a silver fizz) is just a little bit more interesting than one made without it (which makes the drink, essentially, a gin rickey) because it gives the drink a luscious foam top.
 Try this one with an egg and see what you think.